Marion Sampler: Career

 After his graduation at University of Southern California, Sampler started teaching art at Fremont High School in Los Angeles.
 Although he would subsequently move on to work at commercial firms, Sampler continued to teach at Fremont High School.

 In 1956, Sampler joined a design mentoring group created by Saul Bass, Norm Gollin, Louis Danziger, and Milton Zolotow.
 The program aimed to help people of color find employment and training in graphic design.
 Sampler was one of the first designers to benefit from the group.
 He joined Los Angeles County Museum of Art's design and typography program in the same year.
 In 1957, Sampler was employed by architecture firm Victor Gruen and Associates; becoming one of the first Black graphic designer to work in major architectural, or design firms in the Los Angeles.
 In 1963, Sampler became the head of the graphic design department, where he would remain working for 20 years.

-In 1973, Gruen & Associates was contracted to design and build South Coast Plaza, a shopping center located in Orange County, California.
+In 1973, Gruen & Associates was contracted by developer Henry Segerstrom to design and build South Coast Plaza, a shopping center located in Orange County, California.
 The firm suggested a dome-like structure where skylight can shine in be built as a part of the mall.
-Marion Sampler designed the dome, choosing to use stained glass to create a glass dome on the ceiling.
+Segerstrom commissioned Marion Sampler to design the structure, which used stained glass to create a glass domed ceiling.
 Sampler continued to design for the retail company.
 He was commissioned to create identity design for the mall such as environmental graphics, logos, and tile walls.

-In the mid 1980s, Sampler left Gruen & Associates and partnered with Anita Berry to start his own design firm, Anita Berry and Marion Sampler Design.
+In the mid-1980s, Sampler left Gruen & Associates and partnered with Anita Berry to start his own design firm, Anita Berry and Marion Sampler Design.
 He subsequently started producing paintings along with commissioned design work.